For an affordable Wi-Fi 6 router, the TP-Link Archer AX21 meets expectations. (Photo: Alejandro Medellin)

 Then it was time to really crank things up, so I put the Archer AX21 through its paces.
 I streamed 4K videos on both my smart TVs, downloaded the game “Little Nightmares II” on my desktop, blasted music on my MacBook, and caught up on “Vanderpump Rules” on my iPhone.

-I kicked off this busy test just five feet from the router; it still managed to hold steady with download speeds of 690 Mbps.
+I kicked off this busy test just five feet from the router; it still held steady at download speeds of 690 Mbps.
 Moving 15 feet back, though, the download speeds took a hit.
 They dropped by 51 percent to 338 Mbps.
 Next up was the third floor, where I was pleasantly surprised to see only a 2 percent difference: 346 Mbps for downloads.

 For the final stretch, I headed down to the basement, where the Archer AX21 had to fight through three floors to reach me.
 Download speeds dipped another 15 percent to 291 Mbps.
 Overall, the Archer AX21 performed just as I’d expect from a budget-friendly Wi-Fi 6 router.
 In a busy environment, speeds dropped drastically, especially the farther I was from the router; this was a given.
 Still, I was hoping for the router to be able to reach near or at gigabit level; I was disappointed that it couldn’t achieve my internet plan’s full potential.